klaertus/Secret_hat/README.md

 # Rule name 2
 rule command 2
 ```
-If iptables_rule contains errors, the Secret Hat will show a error and returns in the Setting menu.
+If iptables_rule contains errors, the Secret Hat will show a error and return in the Setting menu.